-which deviates from the previously found inverse square law \cite{Fu_2019njp,Fu_2019PRER, Pistone2019ME,Fu2019diatomic,wang2020wave,wang2020universal,fu2021effect}.
-This phenomenon of the steeper slope is also observed in the model with the odd-order nonlinearity (e.g., the FPUT-$\alpha$ chain) \cite{Fu_2019PRER,Pistone2019ME}.
-Yet, the mechanism of this deviation is still unclear.
-In Ref. \cite{Pistone2019ME}, it is suggested that the deviation is caused by the finite-size effect (discreteness), while in Ref. \cite{Fu_2019PRER}, it is shown that the results of different system size almost coincide in the range of studied parameters, but the steeper slope is still observed; in addition, it has been pointed out that the asymmetric IIP will lead to the asymmetric spectral peaks of modes (i.e., the higher-order effect), which is considered as the root of the deviation.
-The AH model, as a pure asymmetric one without nonlinearity, still shows the deviation, which further demonstrates that the asymmetry results in the steeper slope.
-Next, we will detect the role of the nonlinearity, which is exemplified by the AH-$\beta$ model [see again Eq.~(\ref{eq:3})].
+which deviates from the previously observed inverse-square law \citep{Fu_2019njp, Fu_2019PRER, Pistone2019ME, Fu2019diatomic, wang2020wave, fu2021effect,Feng_2022}.
+This phenomenon of a steeper slope is also observed in models with odd-order nonlinearity (e.g., the FPUT-$\alpha$ chain) \citep{Fu_2019PRER, Pistone2019ME}.
+The mechanism behind this deviation remains unclear.
+Ref. \citep{Pistone2019ME} suggests that the deviation is due to finite-size effects (discreteness), while Ref. \citep{Fu_2019PRER} shows that the results for different system sizes nearly coincide within the parameter range studied, yet the steeper slope persists.
+Additionally, it has been pointed out that asymmetric IIP leads to asymmetric spectral peaks of modes (i.e. a higher-order effect), which is considered the root cause of the deviation.
+Despite the AH model being purely asymmetric and devoid of nonlinearity, it still exhibits this deviation, further confirming that asymmetry results in a steeper slope.
+In other words, the asymmetry of the IIP enhances the contribution of higher-order effects.
+Next, we will investigate the role of nonlinearity, exemplified by the AH-$\beta$ model [see again Eq.~(\ref{eq:3})].

-Figure~\ref{fig4} shows the dependence of $T_{\rm eq}$ on $r$ in the log-log scale for the AH-$\beta$ chain with different values of $\beta$ at the fixed $N=8191$.
-It can be seen that the $T_{\rm eq}$ of the chain tends to saturation values with the decrease of $r$, and the saturation values decrease with the increase of $\beta$, which illustrates that the thermalization behavior of the AH-$\beta$ model is dominated by the fourth-order nonlinearity in the case of small $r$, while the thermalization behavior of the system is completely dominated by the asymmetry with the increase of $r$.
-This result further shows that there is a competitive relationship between the asymmetry and the fourth-order nonlinearity in the thermalization process.
-If the effects of these two factors on thermalization are independent of each other, as Ref.~\cite{Fu_2019PRER} suggested, then we can apply Matthiessen's rule~(MR)~\cite{Srivastava:215326} to integrate their contributions.
-Thus, for the AH-$\beta$ chain, it is estimated that $T_{\rm eq}$ follows
+Figure~\ref{fig4} presents the dependence of $T_{\rm eq}$ on $r$ in log-log scale for the AH-$\beta$ chain at fixed system size $N=8191$, under various values of $\beta$.
+As $r$ decreases, $T_{\rm eq}$ approaches a saturation value, and this value declines with increasing $\beta$.
+This behavior indicates that, in the small-$r$ regime, thermalization is predominantly governed by the quartic nonlinearity, whereas for large $r$, the asymmetry becomes the dominant factor.
+These observations suggest a competition between the asymmetric potential and the quartic nonlinearity in driving thermalization.
+Assuming their contributions are independent, as proposed in Ref.~\citep{Fu_2019PRER}, Matthiessen's rule (MR) \citep{Srivastava:215326} can be applied to estimate the total thermalization time, that is,